axeldelafosse/BS-RoFormer/README.md

 ### Install

-Download the pre-trained model from <a href="https://github.com/ZFTurbo/Music-Source-Separation-Training/releases/tag/v1.0.12">ZFTurbo/Music-Source-Separation-Training</a> and put it in the `bs_roformer` folder.
+You can download the pre-trained model from <a href="https://github.com/ZFTurbo/Music-Source-Separation-Training/releases/tag/v1.0.12">ZFTurbo/Music-Source-Separation-Training</a> and put it in the `bs_roformer` folder.
+It will be downloaded automatically if it is not found and no model is specified.

 ```bash
 $ python3 -m pip install -e .